MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-packaging-dot-net.md

 ## Next steps

+**Find answers to your questions**

+Have questions?
+Ask us on Stack Overflow.
+Our team monitors these [tags](http://stackoverflow.com/questions/tagged/project-centennial+or+desktop-bridge).

 **Run, debug or test your app**

 See [Run, debug, and test a packaged desktop app (Desktop Bridge)](desktop-to-uwp-debug.md)